pytorch/executorch/docs/source/quantization-overview.md

 Modeling users will use the ``Quantizer`` specific to their target backend to quantize their model, e.g. ``XNNPACKQuantizer``.

 For an example quantization flow with ``XNPACKQuantizer``, more documentation and tutorials, please see ``Performing Quantization`` section in [ExecuTorch tutorial](./tutorials/export-to-executorch-tutorial).

+## Source Quantization: Int8DynActInt4WeightQuantizer

+In addition to export based quantization (described above), ExecuTorch also provides source-based quantization.
+This is accomplished via [torchao](https://github.com/pytorch/ao).
+One specific example is `Int8DynActInt4WeightQuantizer`.

+Imported with ``from torchao.quantization.quant_api import Int8DynActInt4WeightQuantizer``, this class uses a quantization object constructed with the specified precicion and groupsize, to mutate a provided ``nn.Module``.